 In general, we can categorize observability metrics into two main groups:

-• ML-specific metrics, which focus on maintaining model integrity and include tracking data distribution, which helps detect anomalies in input features before they impact performance.
-Closely related to this is concept and strong>data drift analysis — identifying shifts in data patterns that could lead to model degradation if left unaddressed.
+Closely related to this is concept and data drift analysis (identifying shifts in data patterns that could lead to model degradation if left unaddressed).
 To maintain high performance, continuous monitoring of key metrics such as accuracy is essential as well, with automated alerts triggering when performance declines.

-Another critical component is bias and fairness monitoring, which helps identify and mitigate unintended biases in predictions, promoting ethical AI deployment.
-Additionally, rigorous data validation processes safeguard input quality by checking for missing values, inconsistencies, or unexpected variations, preventing faulty data from corrupting model outputs.
-Another key aspect is experiment tracking, which involves systematically logging model versions, hyperparameters, datasets, and evaluation metrics.
-This prevents redundant work, accelerates debugging, and ensures reproducibility, reducing wasted compute resources.
+Another aspect is experiment tracking, which involves systematically logging model versions, hyperparameters, datasets, and evaluation metrics.
+This prevents redundant work, accelerates debugging, and provides reproducibility, reducing wasted compute resources.

 Model size optimization

 Large models require substantial computational power, leading to higher operational costs.
 However, techniques for model compression enable the reduction of model size while preserving accuracy.
-Pruning, for instance, eliminates unnecessary neurons and layers, thereby reducing model complexity without sacrificing essential functionality.
-Similarly, distillation involves training a smaller “student” model to replicate the performance of a more complex “teacher” model, offering an efficient alternative.

 Nonetheless, it’s important to acknowledge that this process involves a trade-off.
 Achieving identical results to the original model might be impossible, but in certain cases benefits can make the effort worthwhile.